himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 nativefier app, I usually have to:

 - Install nativefier and it's dependencies (usually in a podman container)
-- Build the application to a Build directory
+- Build the application to a build directory
 - Find an icon for the application and add it to my `~/.local/share/icons/` folder
 - Create a new `.desktop` file for the application, which involves: